Wrobelax/sales_analysis_etl/README.md

 * ![top_10_clients.png](outputs/top_10_clients.png)
 ---

 ## Final Thoughts
-This project demonstrates the full workflow of an ETL process:
-* Data clearance and transformation into SQL database.
-* Data manipulation.
-* Data visualization.
+This project improved my understanding of the ETL process, data cleaning in Pandas, and how to combine SQL databases with Python for analytics purposes.
+I also practiced visual storytelling using Matplotlib and Seaborn, and identified patterns in e-commerce sales such as customer activity peaks and sales seasonality.